boulund/tcup/docs/source/introduction.rst

 Introduction and overview
 =========================
 |name| can estimate the taxonomic composition of a sample of microorganisms
 using peptides generated from mass spectrometry.
-The programs contained in
+The programs contained in the
-|name| are meant to be used in a larger proteotyping workflow like this:
+|name| package are meant to be used in a larger proteotyping workflow like
+this:

 .. image:: img/overview.*
     :alt: Overview of how |name| fits into the greater picture of the proteotyping workflow.